OfficeDev/office-js-docs-pr/docs/develop/add-in-manifests.md

 The manifest file of an Office Add-in describes how your add-in should be activated when an end user installs and uses it with Office documents and applications.

-An manifest file enables an Office Add-in to do the following:
+A manifest file enables an Office Add-in to do the following:

 - Describe itself by providing an ID, version, description, display name, and default locale.